 - By the interior

-Projected polyurethane case.
-When possible, the polyurethane projection must be extended about 30 cm both on the upper slab and the inferior slab in order to correct the thermal bridge created by slab edges.
+Sprayed polyurethane foam case.
+When possible, the spray foam must be extended about 30 cm both on the upper slab and the inferior slab in order to correct the thermal bridge created by slab edges.

 - By the exterior